Hyperhidrosis treatment at North Shore Medical Center.

 Hyperhidrosis, or excessive sweating, usually occurs in the armpits, groin area, palms, or soles of the feet.
 Hyperhidrosis is normal when a person is nervous or experiencing a fever, but some people experience continual or chronic hyperhidrosis that requires medical treatment.

-Hyperhidrosis is usually benign (although socially distressing).
-It may, however, signal the presence of a more serious medical condition.
+Hyperhidrosis causes patients significant functional impairment and social distress.
 Hyperhidrosis can be related to nervous system disorders, low blood sugar, thyroid problems, and other medical issues.
 Patients experiencing hyperhidrosis should always consult with a doctor for diagnosis and potential treatment.

 Thoracic surgeon James S. Allan, MD, is an expert in the treatment for hyperhidrosis.
 He holds joint appointments at NSMC and Massachusetts General Hospital.
 North Shore patients of Dr. Allan may receive treatment close to home at his Salem campus office, or they may choose to see him in Boston.
 His Salem number is 978.745.1581.